-Kootenay Kids Society is an accredited non-profit community service organization.
+Kootenay Kids Society is a non-profit community service organization.

 Who We Are

 We started out in 1971 as the Nelson Family Day Care Society, a collection of child care homes for children with diverse abilities.
-We have stretched and grown, and now operate multiple programs with nearly 40 full and part-time staff and three worksites in Nelson.
+We have stretched and grown, and now operate multiple programs with over 50 full and part-time staff and five worksites in Nelson.

 Kootenay Kids Society is governed by a volunteer Board of Directors who meet monthly to review operational issues, and provide direction and guidance to the Executive Director.
 The Executive Director oversees the Society’s day-to-day operation and ensures parents receive high quality services, sound management of the society’s resources, and a healthy workplace for staff.